Jessie Willcox Smith: Red Rose Girls

-While studying at Drexel, Smith met Elizabeth Shippen Green and Violet Oakley, who had similar talent and with whom she had mutual interests.
-They developed a lifelong friendship, sharing a studio on Philadelphia's Chestnut Street and working together.
+While studying at Drexel, Smith met Elizabeth Shippen Green and Violet Oakley, both of whom had similar talents and mutual interests.
+They formed a lifelong friendship, sharing a studio on Philadelphia's Chestnut Street and working together.
 Oakley and Smith illustrated Henry Wadsworth Longfellow's Evangeline, published in 1897.
-Their teacher Howard Pyle helped to secure this first commission for the two artists.
+Their teacher, Howard Pyle, helped to secure this first commission for the two artists.

 At the turn of the twentieth century, Smith's career flourished.
-She illustrated a number of books, magazines, and created an advertisement for Ivory soap.
+She illustrated a number of books and magazines and created an advertisement for Ivory soap.
 Her works were published in Scribner's, Harper's Bazaar, Harper's Weekly, and St. Nicholas Magazine.
 She won an award for Child Washing.
 Green, Smith, and Oakley became known as "The Red Rose Girls" after the Red Rose Inn in Villanova, Pennsylvania, where they lived and worked together for four years beginning in the early 1900s.
 They leased the inn, where they were joined by Oakley's mother, Green's parents, and Henrietta Cozens, who managed the gardens and inn.
 Alice Carter wrote about the women in The Red Rose Girls: An Uncommon Story of Art and Love for an exhibition of their work at the Norman Rockwell Museum.
 Museum Director Laurie Norton Moffatt said, "These women were considered the most influential artists of American domestic life at the turn of the twentieth century.
 Celebrated in their day, their poetic, idealized images still prevail as archetypes of motherhood and childhood a century later."